 To apply, all you need to do is complete the form on the link below.
 Get your itinerary and passports ready and then click on the following link: https://esta.cbp.dhs.gov/esta/

 Update: For people (of any nationality) who have visited Iran, Iraq, Sudan or Syria since 01 March, 2011.
 Even if from a Visa Waiver Program country, you will be required to obtain a visitor visa for the USA.

-Canada requires Australian citizens (mandatory as of March 15 2016) to apply online for an electronic Travel Authorisation (eTA) for entry into Canada.
+Canada requires Australian citizens to apply online for an electronic Travel Authorisation (eTA) for entry into Canada.
 The eTA will cost $7 Canadian per person, and will last for five years from the date of issue.
 Please click here for more information, or here to apply for the eTA.

 For the majority of European destinations a visa is not required for stays up to 3 months for holders of Australian passports.
 A visa is not required for holidays in the following countries:

 If you are resident in Australia, but hold a passport from another country then your visa requirements are likely to be different.
 If the country you are visiting is not on the list above, then it is likely a visa will be required.